 Now repeat this exercise until you find it easy to say your postcode backwards.
-Normally it takes most people about 4 to 10 times, but after repeating it enough times you suddenly find that you can quite fluently repeat your postcode backwards.
+Normally it takes most people about 4-10 times, but after repeating it enough you suddenly find that you can quite fluently repeat your postcode backwards.

 And at that point, you’ve not only new neurological pathways but ones that are now quite reliable.
 This is an example of how change can happen rapidly, and this of key interest to NLP.

 This is because one of the main focuses of NLP is the process of modelling.
 Modelling is the process of working out how to do something well.
 It can be seen in other disciplines, like computing or design, where creating a new car, for example, involves starting with a rough idea of what will work, fine-tuning and testing it (in a wind tunnel with a small-scale model, then prototypes on test tracks).